helga-agentur/build-task/README.md

 # Complete Build Task for Projects

+Use the following setup for Drupal projects:

-1. Install all additional modules (core-js is required to o) `npm i -D chokidar-cli npm-run-all`
+1. Install all additional modules:
+    `npm i -D chokidar-cli npm-run-all`
 2. Add the following `scripts` property to your `package.json`:
     ```